pauldmccarthy/fsleyes/userdoc/customising.rst

         3  1.00000 0.85490 0.72549 Superior Frontal Gyrus

-.. important:: The labels specified in a ``.lut`` file must be specified
-               in ascending order.

 FSLeyes manages lookup table files in the same manner as described for :ref:`colour maps <customising_colour_maps>`.
 Built-in lookup table files can be located under the FSLeyes ``assets/luts/`` directory.
 A file called